 The Authority currently follows a practice of regularly releasing certain information concerning the portfolios of education loans included in certain of its trust estates, including the Issue I trust estate, and concerning its overall education loan financing program, by posting such information on a publicly accessible Internet web site maintained by or on behalf of the Authority for such purpose.
-Such information is currently posted to www.mefa.org, Such information may include some or all of the information described in APPENDIX F of this Official Statement and may include other factual information concerning the education loans or the Authority's education loan financing program that the Authority believes to be appropriate.
-The Authority has not, however, contractually agreed to release such information with respect to the Issue I Trust Estate and does not currently expect to enter into such a contract.
-The Authority reserves the rights: (i) to alter or discontinue this policy at any time without notice; and (ii) to satisfy contractual secondary market disclosure obligations with respect to the Issue I Bonds in part by reference to information that is posted in this manner without thereby becoming contractually obligated to continue releasing such information in this manner.
+Such information is currently posted to www.mefa.org.
+Such information may include some or all of the information described under "PRO FORMA ISSUE I LOAN PORTFOLIO" of this Official Statement and may include other factual information concerning the education loans or the Authority's education loan financing program that the Authority believes to be appropriate.
+The Authority reserves the rights:

+(i) to alter or discontinue this policy at any time without notice; and (ii) to satisfy contractual secondary market disclosure obligations with respect to the Issue I Bonds in part by reference to information that is posted in this manner without thereby becoming contractually obligated to continue releasing such information in this manner.
 See "CONTINUING DISCLOSURE."

-FINANCIAL ADVISOR
+FINANCIAL ADVISORS

-Public Financial Management, Inc. ("PFM") has acted as independent financial advisor to the Authority with respect to the Series 2009 Bonds.
+Public Financial Management, Inc. ("PFM") has acted as an independent financial advisor to the Authority with respect to certain aspects of the transactions described herein.
 PFM is not obligated to undertake, and has not undertaken, either to make an independent verification of or to assume responsibility for, the accuracy, completeness, or adequacy of the information contained in this Official Statement and the appendices hereto.
 PFM is an independent financial advisory firm and is not engaged in the business of underwriting, trading or distributing securities.